Enamel Jewelry: The Complete Guide to Styles, Care and Choosing Your Piece

 Champleve: carved and filled

 Champleve takes the opposite approach.
 Instead of building up walls on the surface, the craftsman carves or etches recesses directly into the metal.
-These cavities get filled with enamel and fired.
+These cavities get filled with the material and fired.

 Painted enamel: miniature art on metal

 This is the most painterly technique.
-Instead of filling cells or cavities, the artist paints directly onto the metal surface using enamel pigments, building up layers and firing between each one.
+Instead of filling cells or cavities, the artist paints directly onto the metal surface using glass-based pigments, building up layers and firing between each one.

 The best painted enamel work is genuinely miniature painting.
 Portraits, landscapes, floral compositions.
-Some pieces have ten or more layers of enamel, each fired separately.
+Some pieces have ten or more layers, each fired separately.

-You won't find painted enamel in everyday jewellery.
+You won't find this style in everyday jewellery.
 It's too labour-intensive and too expensive.
 But knowing it exists gives you context for why enamel is considered a serious art form, not just a decorative technique.

 Modern resin enamel: accessible beauty

 This is what most of us are actually buying and wearing.
-Modern resin enamel (cold enamel) uses epoxy or UV-cured resin mixed with pigments.
+Modern resin-based coating (cold enamel) uses epoxy or UV-cured resin mixed with pigments.
 It's applied at room temperature, cured quickly, and can be produced at scale.

 What to look for: smooth, even surface with no visible bubbles.
 Colours that are consistent, not patchy.
-Edges where the enamel meets the metal should be clean and tight, not ragged.
+Edges where the coating meets the metal should be clean and tight, not ragged.

 How to Choose Enamel Jewelry That Lasts

 Buying enamel jewellery is different from buying a plain gold chain.
 With a chain, you're mostly judging metal quality.
-With enamel, there's a second layer: the enamel work itself.
+With this technique, there's a second layer: the quality of the coating itself.
 Both need to be good.

 Base metal matters: gold plated vs brass vs stainless steel

-The metal under the enamel determines three things: durability, skin compatibility, and long-term appearance.
+The metal under the decorative layer determines three things: durability, skin compatibility, and long-term appearance.

 Gold plated stainless steel is probably the best option for everyday enamel jewellery.
-Stainless steel doesn't corrode, doesn't cause allergic reactions for most people, and provides a solid, stable base for enamel.
+Stainless steel doesn't corrode, doesn't cause allergic reactions for most people, and provides a solid, stable base for the coating.
 The gold plating adds warmth and richness to the look.

 Gold plated brass is common and can look excellent, but brass is softer and more prone to tarnishing over time.
 If the plating wears through (and it will eventually), you might see greenish discolouration.
 Not harmful, but not pretty.